jakewrfoster/simple-instagram-for-developers/README.md

 4) Style to your heart's content

-In the future I will be adding slideshow options (using Flexslider), advanced error handling, a set of out-of-the-box styles as well as better support from the options page (for those who may need help obtaining the proper info from the Instagram API)
+In the future I will be adding slideshow options (currently has hardcoded classes for use with Flexslider), advanced error handling, a set of out-of-the-box styles as well as better support from the options page (for those who may need help obtaining the proper info from the Instagram API)

 <3